Legal Issues With Drones

 3. Stay away from congested areas

-Don’t even think about taking your drone to the next football game, you mustn’t fly a drone within 150m of an organised, open air assembly or areas such as town centers.
+Don’t even think about taking your drone to the next football game, you mustn’t fly a drone within 150m of an organised, open air assembly or areas such as town centres.

 4. Keep away from airports